pytorch/serve/kubernetes/kserve/README.md

 ./build_image.sh -g -t <repository>/<image>:<tag>
 ```

+### Running Torchserve inference service in KServe cluster

-Please follow the below steps to deploy Torchserve in Kubeflow Cluster as kfpredictor:
+Please follow the below steps to deploy Torchserve in KServe Cluster

-- Step - 1 : Create the .mar file for mnist by invoking the below command :
+- Step - 1 : Create the .mar file for mnist by invoking the below command

 Run the below command inside the serve folder